dotMR/stream-sampler/README.md

 ####KNOWN ISSUES
 - This is a [WIP](https://github.com/dotMR/stream-sampler/blob/master/TODO.md), so expect it to be a little buggy (and not pretty)
-- Currently there is no reset in between runs, so the buffers will not be cleared out in between runs.
-If you're concerned about this before it is fixed, just reload the page :)
 - Please use a current browser.
 I didn't spend any time on compatability, so you'll need native JS Promises and other cool magic.
 I don't think IE will work.
 I'm testing in Chrome 42.
 My guess is you'll need at least Chrome 36, FF 31.